The Theater at Virgin Hotels: Present

 In March 2018, the Hard Rock was sold to a group of companies that included Virgin Hotels, and plans were announced to renovate and rebrand the resort as Virgin Hotels Las Vegas.
 The Hard Rock and Joint closed on February 3, 2020, to allow for the renovations to take place.
 The Joint initially was to retain its name, but this idea was scrapped because of an issue with naming rights.
 The venue is tentatively known as The Theater at Virgin Hotels Las Vegas, while the new ownership decides on a permanent name.
 Virgin Hotels Las Vegas opened on March 25, 2021, but due to the COVID-19 pandemic, the music venue would instead debut at a later date.

 Christina Aguilera performed in the new theater on June 10, 2021, as part of an official grand opening celebration for the resort, following the end of most COVID-19 health restrictions.
 The theater includes seating for 4,500 people.
 Regular performances began on September 11, 2021, with a concert by Gary Clark Jr. AEG continues to book and operate the venue, which was renovated at a cost of $6.5 million.

 On March 11, 2023, the UFC held its first event at the theater for UFC Fight Night: Yan vs. Dvalishvili.
+In April 2023 the Professional Fighters League held the first three events of its 2023 season at the theater starting with PFL 1.

 Notable performances

 A Tom Petty concert in August 1999 brought in 1,786 audience members, although the Joint was only permitted by the Clark County Fire Department to hold 1,400 people.

 Notable performers during the early to mid 2000s included Beck, Deftones, David Bowie, Robert Plant, The Rolling Stones, and Stone Temple Pilots.
 Lou Reed performed at the Joint in June 2003, but he became upset when audience members were busy buying alcohol at the bar during his performance.
 He left the stage out of anger, and people in the audience heckled him when he returned, prompting him to leave again before returning to the stage a third time.
 In July 2003, the original members of Duran Duran performed at the Joint as part of a reunion tour, which reunited them for the first time since 1985.

 The Beastie Boys held their final Las Vegas performance on October 23, 2006, at the Joint.
 Fiona Apple held her most recent Las Vegas performance in September 2012, at the Joint.

+On June 14, 2025, Philippine pop group BINI performed in the theater as part of the Biniverse World Tour 2025.